I’m back with another post in my World Builder Series. This has turned out to be one of my most popular series’. 🙂

 An Idea about Landscapes

-Now how do we apply this awesome science to world building?
+Now how do we apply this awesome science to our world building?

 Several ways, the better understanding you have for geological processes the better your world building can be.